iljaiwas/objc-run/ReadMe.md

 It's perfect for small programming tasks you want to handle in Objective-C, that don't justify setting up a complete Xcode project, e.g. manipulating plist files.
 Think of it as [CodeRunner](http://krillapps.com/coderunner/) without an user interface.

 ##Installation

+If you have [homebrew](http://brew.sh) installed, just run

+	brew install objc-run

-Just download the objc-run shell script file and install it in a directory that's in your $PATH.
+Otherwise, download the objc-run shell script file and install it in a directory that's in your $PATH.
 Make sure the executable bit is set like this:

 	chmod u+x objc-run